 Like pages in a sketchbook, each track is tied to a period in Ty's life representing amalgamation of his personal, musical, and cultural influences.

-It was immediately apparent that Heather's photos had exactly what we were looking for.
+It was immediately apparent that Heb's photos had exactly what we were looking for.
 The somber, dreary, or mundane captured alongside the warm, bright, and bubbly flashes of good days between.

 I placed these photos into editorial layouts and mockups I had created earlier in the process.
 From here, it became abundantly clear that these photos were the heart of "The Good Days Between" and everything clicked into place.
 These photos were instrumental in directing and informing the designs.